Create a one-time migration

 One-time migrations do not track activity in your data during a migration.
 If you create a one-time migration, Data Migrator doesn't scan your source filesystem for updates to the data as the migration progresses.

 A one-time migration does not write a marker file to the source filesystem.
-Once the scan of the source filesystem completes (to determine which files and directories are to be migrated), the data migration state changes to completed.
+When the scan of the source filesystem is finished (to determine which files and directories are to be migrated), the data migration state changes to completed.
 Data Migrator doesn't scan the source again.

 This means you can perform one-time migrations without write access, and without the need to operate the migration as the

-To create a one-time migration with the CLI, deselect the Live Migration option when creating a migration.
+To create a one-time migration with the UI, deselect the Live Migration option when creating a migration.
 Unlike a live migration, one-time migrations won't display a live state in the UI.
-During a migration, the migration tells you that you must rerun it to see new changes.

 There are two ways to create a one-time migration through the CLI: